It is deeply disturbing that the tradition has been for most historians and writers to

-trivialize, and underrate the agony of the Indian people in Utah, those who
+trivialize, and underrate the agony of the First Nation people in Utah, those who

 suffered the greatest loss in terms of land, culture, lives, and dignity.
 It